German Shepherd

-The German Shepherd or Alsatian is a German breed of working dog of medium to large size.
-The breed was developed by Max von Stephanitz using various traditional German herding dogs from 1899.
+The German Shepherd, also known in Britain as an Alsatian, is a German breed of working dog of medium to large size.
+It is characterized by its intelligent and obedient nature.

-It was originally bred as a herding dog, for herding sheep.
+Its historical role was as a herding dog, for herding sheep.
 It has since been used in many other types of work, including disability assistance, search-and-rescue, police work, and warfare.
 It is commonly kept as a companion dog, and according to the Fédération Cynologique Internationale had the second-highest number of annual registrations in 2013.

+The breed was developed by Max von Stephanitz using various traditional German herding dogs from 1899.
+The breed gained international recognition after the end of World War I. The German Shepherd became the second most popular breed in the US in 2016 and the most frequently registered breed in other countries.

 History

+1890s

 During the 1890s, attempts were being made to standardise dog breeds.
 Dogs were being bred to preserve traits that assisted in their job of herding sheep and protecting their flocks from predators.
 In Germany this was practised within local communities, where shepherds selected and bred dogs.
-It was recognised that the breed had the necessary skills for herding sheep, such as intelligence, speed, strength and keen senses of smell.
+It was recognised that the breed had the necessary skills for herding sheep, such as intelligence, speed, strength and keen sense of smell.
 The results were dogs that were able to do such things, but that differed significantly, both in appearance and ability, from one locality to another.

 To combat these differences, the Phylax Society was formed in 1891 with the intention of creating standardised development plans for native dog breeds in Germany.
 The society disbanded after only three years due to ongoing internal conflicts regarding the traits in dogs that the society should promote; some members believed dogs should be bred solely for working purposes, while others believed dogs should be bred also for appearance.
 While unsuccessful in their goal, the Phylax Society had inspired people to pursue standardising dog breeds independently.

 With the rise of large, industrialised cities in Germany, the predator population began to decline, rendering sheepdogs unnecessary.
 At the same time, the awareness of sheepdogs as a versatile, intelligent class of canine began to rise.
 Max von Stephanitz, an ex-cavalry captain and former student of the Berlin Veterinary College, was an ex-member of the Phylax Society who firmly believed dogs should be bred for working.
 He admired the intelligence, strength and ability of Germany's native sheepdogs, but could not find any one single breed that satisfied him as the perfect working dog.